rsp/ifa/PITCHME.md

 Bonus:

+- We'll learn modern technologies
+- Clients will see that we can build modern systems
 - We'll have good recruitment tasks:
   - Backend: create an API using a database
   - Frontend: create a website using the API
   - Mobile: create an app using the API
-- We'll be able to create a company mobile app
+- We'll be able to create a company mobile app easily
+- We'll be able to build and test new website prototypes

 ---

 JAMstack

-(client-side JavaScript, reusable APIs, and prebuilt Markup)
+- client-side **J**avaScript
+- reusable **A**PIs
+- prebuilt **M**arkup

 ---